 Beco Energy are an integral part of Tresoc’s local supply chain; providing planned and reactive maintenance services for our solar PV portfolio so Owen knows our PV systems and projects in detail.

-Owen is now a freelance project manager and is very excited to be working with Tresoc to manage existing solar assets whilst delivering new commercial projects in a subsidy free market.
+Owen is now a freelance project manager and is very excited to be working with Tresoc to run the REEL programme, whilst delivering new commercial projects in a subsidy free market.